canonical/rockcraft/docs/tutorial/node-app.rst

     2023-10-30T12:37:33.663Z [pebble] Service "app" starting: node server.js 2023-10-30T12:37:33.864Z [app] Running on http://0.0.0.0:8080

 Next we'll verify that the Node.js app is up and running.
-If you're running this tutorial on a regular Ubuntu system, open your web browser and navigate to ``http://localhost:8000``.
+If you're working on a regular Ubuntu system, open your web browser and go to ``http://localhost:8000``.
 You should see a blank page with a "Hello World from inside the rock!" message.
 Success!

-If, instead, you are following the tutorial through a Multipass VM, you can open another shell into the VM and access the app using curl:
+If, instead, you're working in a Multipass VM, you can open another shell into the VM and access the app with curl:

 .. literalinclude:: code/node-app/task.yaml
     :language: bash